 RFID applications are advantageous across a broad range of industries.
 With technology providing new and exciting opportunities for increasing organisational, financial, and operational performance.

 - Asset maintenance via drones

 - Attendee tracking and movement

 - IT asset tracking

 - Document tracking

-RFID asset management will support your organisation in improving the storing of inventory, stock, parts and assigning of assets to people.
-Will search and find assets quickly and automatically capture movements in real-time.
+RFID asset management will support your organisation in improving the storing and retrieval of inventory, stock and spare parts.
+Will search and find assets quickly and automatically, capturing movements.

 Tracking aspects other than location and movement, and integrating with enterprise systems, ensures that multiple functions and levels of management can be involved, and the results are measurable.

 - Inventory tracking

 With RFID it is not a matter of one size fits all.
 The tags and readers that you use will depend upon the environment, asset types and the outcomes you require.